FIND THE BEST ITINERARY FOR 5 DAYS IN SWITZERLAND

 With only 5 days in Switzerland, you don’t want to miss a second of this fantastic country.
 So make sure to include one of its incredible mountain trips!

 Mount Rigi ot Mount Pilatus?
 Which one is the better option for your 5-day Switzerland trip?
-I, personally, would opt for Mount Rigi.
-1) It is free with the Swiss Pass in 2023 and 2) it is also super convenient and will be “quicker” – meaning more time for exploring Lucerne’s charming town center afterward!
+I would opt for Mount Rigi.
+1) It is free with the Swiss Pass in 2024 and 2) it is also super convenient and will be “quicker” – meaning more time for exploring Lucerne’s charming town center afterward!

 LUCERNE

-After a thrilling mountain excursion, why not explore the enchanting town of Lucerne?
-Not only is it small and packed full of cuteness – but you’ll find preserved medieval architecture, the Museggmauer (an impressive 14-century rampart!), and even a heart-wrenchingly beautiful war memorial in the form of an adorable crying lion statue!
+Lucerne is small and packed full of cuteness – you’ll find preserved medieval architecture, the Museggmauer (an impressive 14-century rampart!), and even a heart-wrenchingly beautiful war memorial in the form of a crying lion statue!

-But nothing beats taking a stroll along historic Kapellbrücke (Chapel Bridge) for some truly unforgettable views.
+But nothing beats taking a stroll along historic Kapellbrücke (Chapel Bridge) – a covered wooden footbridge spanning the River Reuss – for some truly unforgettable views.

 ✔️ Walk along stunning Lake Lucerne.